plone/cookieplone-templates/templates/projects/monorepo/{{ cookiecutter.__folder_name }}/README.md

 ### Format the codebase

-To format the codebase, it is possible to run `format`:
+To format and rewrite the code base, ensuring it adheres to quality standards, run the following shell command.

 ```shell
 make format